Wiki Rules and Guidelines

 The Chronicles will be moderated by a wiki moderator team whose members have been approved by Chief Chronicler, Vorsir or the King.
 Moderators will confirm that the articles provided for the Wiki are acceptable for publishing.
 They have the right to remove or edit content (pictures, links, text, articles) that violate Vornair Moderation Policy or the Wiki Rules.
 Moderators are also permitted to edit an article’s formatting to the preferred format, fix spelling and handle lore disagreement cases.

-The Wiki moderators may additionally add corrections to false articles and paragraphs.
+In later iterations of the Wiki moderators may additionally add corrections to false articles and paragraphs.
 They may also add and update relevant content to outdated articles, and relocate articles to appropriate sections.
 They may have rights to other unmentioned wiki functions.

 Initially other than wiki moderators, web developers and the author of an article cannot edit an individual article.
 Later on a function may be added for the author to share editing rights of their article.